-This field is parsed by Drupal - Narrator.
 This is only used for audiobooks.
 Drupal takes the field as is, so input here in the form First Name Last Name, eg: John Doe.
 If you can't figure out who the narrator is, leave it blank and it can be fixed later in Drupal.
 Some Vendor and Copied Records will say "Narrated by " or "Read by: ", just delete these introductory statements.

 If the author is the narrator, then write "Read by the author."